ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ![The Scale Resources Panel in Resources](images/settings-scaling-mysql.png){: caption="Figure 1.
 The Scale Resources Panel in Resources" caption-side="bottom"}

-Adjust the slider to increase or decrease the resources allocated to your service.
+Adjust the slider to increase or decrease the resources that are allocated to your service.
 The slider controls how much memory or disk is allocated per member.
 The UI shows the total allocated memory or disk for the position of the slider.
 Click **Scale** to trigger the scaling operations and return to the dashboard overview.

 The UI currently uses a coarser-grained resolution for scaling than the CLI or API commands.
 Use the API or CLI to scale if the stops on the slider do not meet your size requirements.
 {: .tip}